spacelift-io/user-documentation/docs/vendors/terraform/terraform-provider.md

 ## Taking it for a spin

-Our Terraform provider is open source and its [README](https://github.com/spacelift-io/terraform-provider-spacelift) always contains the latest available documentation.
+Our Terraform provider is open source and its [README](https://github.com/spacelift-io/terraform-provider-spacelift){: rel="nofollow"} always contains the latest available documentation.
 It's also distributed as part of our [Docker runner image](../../integrations/docker.md#standard-runner-image) and available through our [own provider registry](terraform-provider.md#how-it-works).
 The purpose of this article isn't as much to document the provider itself but to show how it can be used to incorporate Spacelift resources into your infra-as-code.

 So, without further ado, let's define a stack: